Contact Us

 — Daniella

 Daniela joined our jewelry artisan team in 2018.
-She immediately showed how skilled and hardworking she was and became a valuable part of the team.
-Daniela always has a smile and encouraging words for her co-workers.
-Daniela loves her job at Mi Esperanza.
+She immediately demonstrated her skill and hard work, becoming a valuable part of the team.

 Daniela at a Glance